Dave Greenfield: Death

 Greenfield died on 3 May 2020, aged 71.
 He had been diagnosed with COVID-19 infection during the COVID-19 pandemic in England on 26 April 2020, a week before his death, during an extended hospital stay for heart-related problems.
-Upon news of his death, several current and former members of the Stranglers eulogized him on social media.
+Upon news of his death, several current and former members of the Stranglers eulogised him on social media.
 Hugh Cornwell tweeted, "He was the difference between the Stranglers and every other punk band.
 His musical skill and gentle nature gave an interesting twist to the band.
 He should be remembered as the man who gave the world the music of 'Golden Brown.'"
 Other artists also expressed their appreciation.
 Greenfield's last concert with the band was on 15 February 2020 at the Auckland Town Hall in Auckland, New Zealand.